 Pipa player and singer: Huang Xiafen (黄霞芬), Rylic: Chen Yibing (陈亦兵)

 Bamboo flute player: Yu Xunfa (俞逊发 1946－2006), one of China’s best flute soloists and composors; Composer: Jiang Xianwei (江宪文)

-The history of Chinese flute can be traced back to at least 8,000 years ago as evidenced by the unearthing of the bone flutes from Jiahu.
+The history of the Chinese flute can be traced back to at least 8,000 years ago as evidenced by the unearthing of the bone flutes from Jiahu.

-In the family of Chinese flute, there are two major schools, one is thin and short and played horizontally, known as di (笛), another is relatively thicker and longer and played vertically, known as xiao (箫).
+In the family of a Chinese flute, there are two major schools, one is thin and short and played horizontally, known as di (笛), and another is relatively thicker and longer and played vertically, known as xiao (箫).

-Among the “di”, there are two major styles, one called qudi (曲笛, bow flute) or Suzhou Flute, originated in Suzhou, the other is bangdi (梆笛, clapping flute), more popular in northern China.
+Among the “di”, there are two major styles, one called qudi (曲笛, bow flute) or Suzhou Flute, originated in Suzhou, and the other is bangdi (梆笛, clapping flute), more popular in northern China.

 While bow flute produces gentle, soothing and measured melodies, usually pitching in the key of C or D, and is commonly used to accompany Kunqu, Xiju, Yueju and other local operas of Jiangsu and Zhejiang provinces in south of Yangtze River, bangdi’s sound is more crispy, vigorous and high-pitched, typically for northern opera bands.

 Apart from Bow Flute and Clapping Flute, there are also Tone Setting Flute (定调笛), Additional Key Flute (加键笛) and Eleven Holes Flute (十一孔笛).

 Su Wu (140 BC – 60 BC) was a Chinese diplomat of the Han Dynasty and sent to Xiongnu, a powerful nomadic tribe dominated the areas north to China, on a peacemaking mission.